-Dr Farsalinos, who has established himself as one of the leading e-cig experts in the world, has liked attacks on vaping research funded by Big Tobacco to academic McCarthyism.
+Dr Farsalinos, who has established himself as one of the leading e-cig experts in the world, has likened attacks on vaping research funded by Big Tobacco to academic McCarthyism.

-Speaking at a Glasgow conference that aims to discuss e-cig safety and vaping in public spaces, Farsalinos said scientists feel under pressure not to attended tobacco industry-funded conferences.
+Speaking at a Glasgow conference that aims to discuss e-cig safety and vaping in public spaces, Farsalinos said scientists feel under pressure not to attend tobacco industry-funded conferences.

 He was particularly vocal about a range of issues plaguing the vaping industry, such as growing e-cig misconceptions, especially when compared to cigarettes.

 “We have smokers who believe e-cigarettes are of similar or more harm compared to smoking.
 Unfortunately these misconceptions are growing – even though there is more and more data and more and more studies.”

 “E-cigarettes are not absolutely safe, and I wouldn’t recommend people to use them – but they are 95% less harmful than smoking.”